Skip to content

 Measurement Instructions

-To properly interpret the cortisol level, it is important to know the natural fluctuations throughout the day.
+To correctly interpret the cortisol level, it is important to know the natural fluctuations throughout the day.
 Cortisol follows a circadian rhythm that varies depending on the time of day.

 In the morning, the cortisol level reaches its peak to activate the body for the day and enhance performance.
-Throughout the day, the level should gradually decrease so that it is low in the evening, helping the body to relax and fall asleep.
+Over the course of the day, the level should gradually decrease so that it is low in the evening, helping the body to relax and fall asleep.

 Reference ranges depending on the time of day